1. About co-codamol for adults

 9. Cautions with other medicines

-- antidepressants - some types don't mix with co-codamol
+- antidepressants – some types do not mix with co-codamol

-- medicines to stop you feeling sick or vomiting such as domperidone or metoclopramide
+- medicines to stop you feeling or being sick such as domperidone or metoclopramide

 - medicines to treat infection, particularly rifampicin or ciprofloxacin